Symptoms and Signs

 Cultural Control

-Primary control measures include crop rotation (to any crop other than barley), removal or disposal of barley residue from the surface of the soil, and destruction of volunteer barley and grass hosts.
-Also, avoid early plantings (Oct. to Nov.) because when conditions favor disease development late plantings (Dec. to Jan.) are less damaged.
-Use clean seed and resistant cultivars (see BARLEY CULTIVAR TABLE).
+To control this disease, rotate to a crop other than barley and reduce residue by harvesting straw and incorporating stubble.
+Destroy volunteer barley and grass hosts.
+Avoid early plantings (October to November) in known infested fields because when conditions favor disease development, late plantings (December to January) are less damaged.
+Use clean seed and resistant cultivars (see barley cultivar information).